 I mentioned before, I did write all about Color Theory here in the blog, but if you prefer it in video format, check out my course over on Udemy and you can get a better understanding of it.

-As for its use in composition, what you need to know is that not only the use of color can make the whole mood and atmosphere of your paintings, but it is also what will grab the attention.
+As for its use in composition, you need to know that not only can the use of color make the whole mood and atmosphere of your paintings, but it is also what will grab the attention of the viewer.

 This is where I will look first.